ellianaping/444FinalProject/README.md

 Machine Learning: <img width="312" height="136" alt="Screenshot 2026-05-08 at 11 53 42 AM" src="https://github.com/user-attachments/assets/8acca331-11d2-46e3-a6ff-3d4a61c1671a" />

+Looking at the baseline models without predictors the AutoARMIA won.
+This model has the most lowest evaluation metrics.

+TALK ABOUT AUTOARMIMA W PREDS
+TALK ABOUT NEURAL

+Out of the TimeCopilot models, the TimesFM-2.5 model outpreformed the others.

+Lastly the LightGBM model was the best model of the machine learning ones.

 ## Step five: Generate final test forecasts and export results to CSV